George Washington

 3. Washington showed extraordinary bravery as well as a tenacious desire to see the great American experiment succeed

-Despite numerous setbacks on and off the battlefield during the Revolutionary War, General Washington was able to prepare and command the Continental Army to victory over the ostensibly superior forces of Great Britain thanks to his unrelenting efforts to instill discipline in his men.
+Despite numerous setbacks on and off the battlefield during the Revolutionary War, General Washington was able to prepare and command the Continental Army to victory over the ostensibly superior forces of Great Britain, thanks to his unrelenting efforts to instill discipline in his men.
 He served as the Constitutional Convention's president years after the war's conclusion, lending his leadership in establishing the new American government.
 As the country's first leader under its new constitution, President Washington presided over the country with care and caution, always conscious of the precedents he was creating for the country and never abusing his authority (as he had in the years following the war).
-George Washington demonstrated exceptional management and planning abilities throughout all of these endeavors, and he exhibited great bravery by jeopardizing his life, liberty, wealth, and reputation on behalf of his countrymen.
+George Washington demonstrated exceptional management and planning abilities throughout all of these endeavors, and he exhibited great bravery by jeopardizing his life, liberty, wealth, and reputation on behalf of his.
 Even though he frequently yearned to return to his private life, he always heeded his country's call for the long-term good of all.

 It is appropriate to reflect on these exceptional leadership traits from this great man who is rightfully regarded by many as "The Father of Our Country" as America observes its national birthday on July 4.
 The difficulties he overcame in leading the army to victory and the states to nationhood may have been insurmountable for anyone else in any of the original colonies.
-George Washington's founding of the country was marked by the integrity, dignity, George Washington IQ, bravery, and tenacity that can still serve as an example for leaders today.
+George Washington's founding of the country was marked by integrity, dignity, intelligence, bravery, and tenacity that can still serve as an example for leaders today.

 WHAT IS YOUR IQ?